-During the third quarter of 2021, we purchased a real estate property located in Washington, D.C. (not reflected in the table above) for approximately \$68.0 million and plan to redevelop the property into a 174 bed ALF.
-Concurrent with the acquisition, we entered into a single facility lease for this property with Maplewood Senior Living (along with affiliates, "Maplewood") through August 31, 2045.
-For accounting purposes, the lease will commence upon the substantial completion of construction of the ALF, which is currently expected to be in 2025.
-The lease provides for the accrual of financing costs at a rate of 5% per annum during the construction phase.
-The lease provides for an annual cash yield of 6% in the first year following the completion of construction, increasing to 7% in year two and 8% in year three with 2.5% annual escalators thereafter.
-We are committed to a maximum funding of \$177.7 million for the redevelopment of the real estate property, subject to ordinary development related cost changes (see Note 20 - Commitments and Contingencies).
-Excluding the initial acquisition cost associated with the land, Omega capitalized costs of \$51.2 million, \$14.9 million and \$1.9 million, respectively, related to this development project for the years ended December 31, 2023, 2022 and 2021.
-As of December 31, 2023, \$136.0 million was included in construction in progress related to this development project.
+and is required to be repaid in any month in which certain operating metrics are met.
+In connection with the new lease, the operator prefunded \$5.5 million into an account, which can be drawn from by Omega to pay rent once it commences.
+We are committed to a maximum funding of \$225.8 million for the redevelopment of the real estate property, subject to ordinary development related cost changes (see Note 20 - Commitments and Contingencies).
+Excluding the initial acquisition cost associated with the land, Omega capitalized costs of \$72.0 million, \$51.2 million and \$14.9 million, respectively, related to this development project for the years ended December 31, 2024, 2023 and 2022.
+As of December 31, 2024 and 2023, \$208.0 million and \$136.0 million, respectively, was included in construction in progress related to this development project.